ldzoid/damn-vulnerable-defi-v2/README.md

 ## 7 - Compromised

-Solution to this challenge is a litle bit random, I find it very confusing especially for beginners.
+The solution to this challenge is a little bit random, I find it very confusing especially for beginners.
 It doesn't look like real life scenario, but it teaches you some new things, so let's get into it.

 Firstly let's see the contracts.
-The main contract is **Exchange.sol**, it has simple utility, you can buy and sell NFT for price that is determined inside **TrustfulOracle.sol**.
+The main contract is **Exchange.sol**, it has simple utility, you can buy and sell NFT for a price that is determined inside **TrustfulOracle.sol**.
 So, most likely we will manipulate the price somehow.
 The goal is to drain all funds from the exchange, we start with 0.01 eth.
 Now, if you take a closer look at **TrustfulOracle.sol**, the way it works is that in order to set the price you must have a special role.
-There is no obvious way to get that role since it's initialized in constructor.
-But, if you have looked at official instructions for this level on [damnvulnerabledefi.xyz](https://www.damnvulnerabledefi.xyz/), you would've noticed bunch of random confusing numbers.
+There is no obvious way to get that role since it's initialized in the constructor.
+But, if you have looked at official instructions for this level on [damnvulnerabledefi.xyz](https://www.damnvulnerabledefi.xyz/), you would've noticed a bunch of random confusing numbers.

 As it turns out those are the 2 encoded private keys.
 You can decode them like this: HEX => ascii, ascii => base64.
-As a matter of fact those are the 2 private keys from trusted oracles, so we just need to find the way how to turn those keys in signer wallet with ethers.js and manipulate the price inside **TrustfulOracle.sol**.
+As a matter of fact those are the 2 private keys from trusted oracles, so we just need to find a way how to turn those keys in a signer wallet with ethers.js and manipulate the price inside **TrustfulOracle.sol**.
 Firstly we'll set the price very low to buy, and then we'll set it to the whole balance of exchange so that once we sell we get all the funds.

 Solution code: